HealthProviders DB is a comprehensive database of healthcare providers, including a complete directory of all Neurology Physical Therapists.

 Their goal is to help these individuals regain independence and enhance their quality of life by utilizing the brain’s ability to reorganize itself and form new neural pathways.

-Evaluate and Treat: Neurological physical therapists assess patients’ functional limitations due to conditions affecting their brain, spinal cord, or peripheral nerves.
+Evaluate and Treat: Neurological physical therapists assess patients’ functional limitations resulting from conditions affecting the brain, spinal cord, or peripheral nerves.

 Restore Function: They develop individualized treatment plans to help patients improve their strength, balance, coordination, and endurance.